 - current full UK driving licence (old style paper version)

 - Her Majesty's Revenue & Customs (HMRC) tax notification

-Due to new legislation, non-residents must always present their passport or national identity card when applying for an account.
+Due to new legislation, non-residents must always present their passport or national identity card (EEA and Swiss Nationals only) when applying for an account.

 Acceptable address verification

 - Council Tax bill (valid for current year)